Evidence Tools

 - Group Education: Promote the use of group education for pregnant women around breastfeeding practices in the hospital setting.

-- Home Visits: Provide training and coaching to MIECHV home visiting staff to promote breastfeeding best practices.
+- Home Visitor Training and Education: Provide education, training, and coaching to home visiting staff to promote breastfeeding best practices during home visits.

-- Lactation Consultants: Maintain a 24-hour breastfeeding hotline staffed by a bilingual certified lactation consultant.
+- Lactation Consultants: Provide support through a certified lactation consultant.

 - Peer Counselors: Utilize breastfeeding peer counselors through WIC programs.